e1miran/Now-Playing-Serato/docs/input/m3u.rst

 M3U Support
 ===========

-M3U is a fairly standardized file format that is used by a variety of software, such as Virtual DJ.
+M3U is a somewhat standardized file format that many different applications write.
+In particular, Virtual DJ uses this file format for its history.

 Instructions
 ------------

 #.
 Open Settings from the Now Playing icon
 #.
-Select Input Source from left-hand column
+Select Input Source from the left-hand column

 .. image:: images/m3u-source-selection.png
    :target: images/m3u-source-selection.png